syedakhterdev/simple-todo/README.md

 Navigate to <http://localhost:3001/>

 ### Extras
-We kept this exercise smaller and unopinionated in the hopes that you will be motivated to add your own ideas and refactor as you see fit.
+We kept this exercise smaller and unopinionated.
+We expect you to add at least one extra from below and refactor as you see fit.

-If you're pressed on time and can only commit the 2-4 hours for the minimum acceptance criteria, **we won't hold this against you**.
+If you're pressed on time and cannot add everything you'd like **we won't hold this against you**.
 Simply add some comments to your code to express what you would like to add if you had the time.

 Some extras you may consider adding:
 - Dockerize the things